Uninett/nav/doc/hacking/hacking.rst

 ORM.

-Most of these models are defined in submodules in in the :model:`nav.models` package (since NAV was not originally divided into separate "Django applications").
+Most of these models are defined in submodules in in the :py:mod:`nav.models` package (since NAV was not originally divided into separate "Django applications").